 With KCS, captured content is sufficient to solve a case and then improved iteratively during future interactions.
 Each reuse is a chance to review and improve the content.
 Content does not need to be 100% perfect or comprehensive the first time, as long as it is sufficient in the moment it is needed.

-Knowledge Workers on any team, including Support Agents, Customer Success Managers, or Field Service Engineers, must be given agency to create content in the flow that can be reused by others.
+Knowledge Workers on any team, including Support Agents, Customer Success Managers, or Field Service Engineers, can be given agency to create content in the flow that can then help others.

 Foster collective ownership so everyone in your organization feels equally responsible for the efficacy of all published knowledge and customer-facing assets.
 Empowered Knowledge Workers can then generate valuable data or improve the collective knowledge with every interaction.